djradon/public-notes/blogs.the-old-man-in-the-cave.2024-09-27-lets-reboot-the-semantic-web-with-alternate-realities.md

 >
 > -Major French, The Twilight Zone: [[video.twilight-zone.s05e07-the-old-man-in-the-cave]]

-## Greetings
+## Greetings!

-Welcome to my developer journal!
+Welcome to my developer journal.
 I've been wanting to try [[learning in public|t.edu.learning-in-public]] and I hope this thing will boost my motivation, improve my writing, and put a finer point on some of my ideas.
 I'm also looking to make connections that could lead to collaboration.
 So here we are.

 ## Spoiler Alert: It's a Machine